secretstartups/handbook/communication/index.html.md

 1. For team members working in AMER timezones who regularly collaborate with APAC team members:
    - If all meeting attendees are located in AMER timezones, the meeting should be scheduled outside of the [PST afternoon block](/handbook/communication/#apacamer).
    - The PST afternoon block should be reserved for [cross-regional collaboration](https://about.gitlab.com/handbook/communication/#cross-regional-working-hours-recommendations) with team members whose timezones make it harder for them to meet earlier in the day.
-   - Due to the number of timezones covered in APAC, the [PST afternoon block](/handbook/communication/#apacamer) will only overlap with the Eastern most APAC countires
+   - Due to the number of timezones covered in APAC, the [PST afternoon block](/handbook/communication/#apacamer) will only overlap with the Eastern most APAC countries
 1. If you want to ask GitLab team members if they are available for an event please send a calendar invite with Google Calendar using your Google GitLab account to their Google GitLab account.
 When you add a GitLab team member as a “Guest” in Google Calendar, you can click the See Guest Availability button to check availability and find a time on their calendar.
 These calendar invites will automatically show up on all parties calendars even when the email is not opened.
 It is an easier way to ensure everyone has visibility to the meeting and member’s status.
 Please respond quickly to invites so people can make necessary plans.
 1. If you want to check if a team member is available for an outside meeting, create a calendar appointment and invite the team member only after they respond yes.
 Then invite outside people.
 1. When scheduling a call with multiple people, invite them using a Google Calendar that is your own, or one specific to the people joining, so the calendar item doesn't unnecessarily appear on other people's calendars.